YueLin301/yuelin301.github.io/_tabs/about.md

 {: .prompt-tip }

 ---
+Hi, this is Yue Lin (or 林越, in Chinese), and welcome to my personal website.
+Currently, I am a research assistant in School of Data Science at The Chinese University of Hong Kong, Shenzhen, fortunately advised by Prof. Baoxiang Wang.
+Here, I will consistently update my experiences, paper summaries, notes, and nearly everything that interests me.

-> And how could I bear to be a man if man were not also a creator and guesser of riddles and redeemer of accidents?
+> And how could I bear to be a man, if man were not also a creator and guesser of riddles and redeemer of accidents?
 To redeem those who lived in the past and to recreate all "it was" into "thus I willed it"—that alone should I call redemption.
 >
 > *- Friedrich Nietzsche, Thus Spoke Zarathustra*
 {: .prompt-info }

 ---
+---

 ## Education & Experience
 - **The Chinese University of Hong Kong, Shenzhen**, Research Assistant - School of Data Science (2022.2 - Present)
-    - Fortunately advised by Prof. Baoxiang Wang
 - **Tiangong University**, B.E. - Computer Science and Technology (2018.9 - 2022.6)
     - School of Computer Science and Technology (2019.9 - 2022.6)
         > GPA:  3.89 / 4 (92.22 / 100); Rank: 1 / 127